Kristina01111000/lavendersite/README.md

         - woodland garden

-make sure she has the sku on square and woo she added new plants, add them to the bundle pages
+- make sure she has the sku on square and woo
+- she added new plants, add them to the bundle pages
+- make sure the sku gets checked, that could be the cause of the issue